Baffling Omissions from the NY Times’ 100 Notable Books List

 Emma Cline, The Girls

 That’s some serious shade right there.
-I mean, I have very mixed feelings about this book—it has an incredible ending sequence but lots of grossly overwritten sentences before you get there; it’s weirdly compelling but ultimately only made me look up the real story of the Manson family to remind myself of the facts.
-But look, it’s the first image that pops up on my browser when I Google “best books 2016.”
+I mean, this was a huge, sexy bestseller with massive crossover appeal.
+Everyone you know was talking about it for about four months there.
+And it’s the first image that pops up on my browser when I Google “best books 2016.”
 Surely that makes it notable—again, depending, I guess, on what “notable” means.
-Don’t get me wrong, though—I am pleased by this exclusion.
-It shows character.
-After all, you can’t really walk back a headline like ‘The Girls’ Has a Great Start.
+I suppose I understand—after all, you can’t really walk back a headline like ‘The Girls’ Has a Great Start.
 Too Bad About the Rest.
+Yikes, Dwight…

 Garth Greenwell, What Belongs to You